c4ss1uslab/digitalgarden/src/site/notes/digital garden/c4ss1us.lab digital garden.md

 *but not any kind of game.* a game that's deeply fun, collaborative, challenging, meaningful and fulfilling. a game that honors the beauty and mystery of life, that challenges and supports us to discover ourselves, develop our potential, and share our gifts with others.

-you can read a lot more about the motivations, background and metaphysical, ontological and epistemological basis of this research at [[book-zine - viable pathways/viable pathways book-zine\|viable pathways book-zine]].
+you can read a lot more about the motivations, background and metaphysical, ontological and epistemological basis of this research at my [[book-zine - viable pathways/0) intro - viable pathways book-zine\|viable pathways book-zine]].

-or you can dive in
+or you can start diving in below.
 ### questions